lasselupe33/eslint-plugin-security-rules/README.md

 <h1 align="center">ESLint Plugin Security Rules</h1>

-ESLint security rules to help harden your project as early as possible!
+ESLint security rules to help harden your project as early as possible.

+**NB:** This project was written as an artefact for a master's thesis at the IT University of Copenhagen and it should still be considered a work in progress.

 ## Installation